Ranger Suárez: 2022

-In 2022 he was 10-7 with a 3.65 ERA in 29 starts over 155.1 innings.
+In 2022, he was 10-7 with a 3.65 ERA in 29 starts over 155.1 innings.
 He held opposing left-handed batters to a .197 batting average and .303 slugging percentage.

-In game five of the 2022 National League Championship series, Suárez helped to clinch the series win over the San Diego Padres.
-Suárez entered the game in the top of the ninth inning to replace David Robertson, who managed to strikeout his first batter and issued two walks afterwards.
+In game five of the 2022 National League Championship Series, Suárez helped to clinch the series win over the San Diego Padres.
+Suárez entered the game at the top of the ninth inning to replace David Robertson, who managed to strike out his first batter and issued two walks afterwards.
 Suárez's first pitch was bunted by Trent Grisham to which Suárez fielded to throw out Grisham, allowing the runners to advance to second and third base.
 With two outs, Suárez faced Austin Nola, who hit a fly ball on the first pitch thrown and was caught by Nick Castellanos, claiming a 4–3 victory over the Padres.

 2023

 On January 13, 2023, Suárez agreed to a one-year, $2.95 million contract with the Phillies for the 2023 season, avoiding salary arbitration.

+In the 2023 regular season, Suárez had a record of 4-6 with a 4.18 ERA over 22 starts and 125 innings pitched with 119 strikeouts.

+In the 2023 National League Division Series against the Atlanta Braves, Suárez would start in both Games 1 and 4, in both games matching up with Braves pitcher Spencer Strider.
+In Game 1, he pitched 3.2 innings, only giving up 1 hit and recording 4 strikeouts.
+In Game 4, Suárez recorded a victory, pitching 5 innings and giving up only 1 earned run in a 3-1 series-clinching victory.

+2024

+Suárez was named the National League Pitcher of the Month for March/April 2024.
+During that period, Suárez won all six of his starts with a 0.63 WHIP, a 1.32 ERA in 41 innings pitched, and a complete game shutout against the Colorado Rockies.
+Suárez was then elected to make his first All-Star appearance, but backed out due to back soreness.

+In the 2024 regular season, Suárez had a record of 12-8 with a 3.46 ERA over 27 starts and 150.2 innings pitched with 145 strikeouts.

+2025

+In the 2025 regular season, Suárez had a record of 12-8 with a 3.20 ERA over 26 starts and 157.1 innings pitched with 151 strikeouts.

+In the 2025 National League Division Series against the Los Angeles Dodgers, Suárez played as a relief pitcher in Game 3, matching up with Dodgers pitcher Yoshinobu Yamamoto.
+In the game, he pitched 5 innings, only giving up one hit and one run while recording 4 strikeouts in an 8-4 victory.
+After the postseason, Suárez became a free agent.